livingdocsIO/documentation/contribution-guidelines/collaboration/issues.md

 - **To review**: Add this label when you requested a review from someone.
 The reviewer removes this label when they're finished with their comments.
 - **To test**: You want someone else to test your work.
 Unless it's not an external person, assign your coworker.
 - **Blocked**: Issue is still open because of something outside of the assignee's control.
 Waiting for a response from an external service provider for example.
-- **In delay**: Apply if you think the issue will not be closed within the sprint.
+- **Preparation**: Issue description needs refinement before the task can be started.
+- **Status?**: A call for an update on the status of the issue.
+- **Leftover**: Not finished in the last sprint, lower the estimation for the next sprint.

 ### Classifications

 - **Urgent**: Just one for prioritizing.
 Use very sparingly.
 - **Bug**: To visualize the number of bugs in a sprint.
 Bugs might get prioritized.
-- **Breaking change**: Your changes require additional work downstream in order to work.
-Limiting the number of parallel breaking changes is essential for stability.
-- **Greenkeeper**: Added by greenkeeper.
 - **Epic**: Added by ZenHub when creating epics.

 ### Customers

-Each customer that has issues on our roadmap has his own label.
+Each customer that has issues on our roadmap has his own label, for example `for/bluewin`

+### Projects

+The most important projects have a label, for example `in/Server`.

 ## Linking issues